9.2. Parsing and Validation

 See the GeoMesa unit tests for a sample implementation.

-be especially useful when first developing and testing a converter definition. log-errors mode will
+Errors are thrown as exceptions and the conversion process stops.
+This can be especially useful when first developing and testing a converter definition.

-the evaluation context, and is generally only useful when using converters programmatically.
-To configure the
+Errors are exposed through the evaluation context.
+Generally this is only useful when using converters programmatically.

-error mode add the following option to your converter’s typesafe config:
+To configure the error mode add the following option to your converter definition:

 error-mode = "raise-errors"